 A really corny scene from Antonioni's Blow Up with the Beck/Page version; Beck stomps a mean Hush Puppy:

 127) Long Fin Killie, Godiva: From the cloudy riverbanks of Glasgow, Long Fin Killie (named for an exotic fish) is one of the reasons why the 90s were better than the 80s.
-Unlike the other many bands that might namedrop Can, these lads do the legacy proper.
+Unlike the legions of other bands that might namedrop Can, these lads do the legacy proper.
 As well-buffed musicians, their sound has the muscle to bend toward the experimental.
-Besides the kraut rock, there's other various art rock influences, vestiges of kilted folk and a slab of Tim Buckley.
-Sometimes their sound veers off into the kind of dreamy of prog that littered the cut-out bins of olde—Gentle Giant, Robert Wyatt, early Genesis, etc, but it's subtle.
+Besides kraut rock, there's other various art rock influences, vestiges of kilted folk and a slab of Tim Buckley.
+Sometimes their sound veers off into the kind of dreamy prog that littered the cut-out bins of olde—Gentle Giant, Robert Wyatt, early Genesis, etc., but it's subtle.
 While contemporaries like Pavement gathered all the glory, Long Fin Killie did the actual work.

 like a straight-piped Harley and an organ that sounds like wind blowing a chime of rusty knives: This is the garage band gone to graduate school.
-The lyric was a battle cry for a generation bound to war and looking to an escape to a freedom, the kind that only comes with a motorcycle between your legs.
+The lyric was a battle cry for a generation bound to war and looking to an escape to freedom, the kind that only comes with a motorcycle between your legs.
 A flower generation caught in a culture war that'd dropped its biggest bomb only months before: The Summer of Love.
 In the opening credits of Easy Rider, Born to Be Wild perfectly expressed the zeitgeist of the time (a film that also featured a very young Toni Basil): As Peter Fonda throws off his wristwatch and the shackles of the establishment to follow wherever cute chicks, acid trips, and the horizon takes him.
 Many have tried to recreate this sound; none have done it better.